Amazon everywhere: E-commerce titan is topic companies can't avoid

 Not all of the Amazon references reflect worry.
 In many instances, companies talked up existing and potential partnerships with Amazon, bounties from the recent Amazon Prime Day sale, or opportunities that might stem from a Whole Foods purchase.

-But Amazon emerged as a source of analyst concern on conference calls for tire servicer Monro Muffler Brake Inc (MNRO.O), swimming pool equipment distributor Pool Corp (POOL.O) and water heater maker A.O.
-Smith (AOS.N).
+But Amazon emerged as a source of analyst concern on conference calls for tire servicer Monro Muffler Brake Inc, swimming pool equipment distributor Pool Corp and water heater maker A.O.
+Smith.

-"I can tell you that we do think that they're a force," Albert Nahmad, chief executive of Watsco Inc (WSO.N), a heating, ventilation and air conditioning system distributor, said in response to a question.
+"I can tell you that we do think that they're a force," Albert Nahmad, chief executive of Watsco Inc, a heating, ventilation and air conditioning system distributor, said in response to a question.
 "The economy's never seen anything like it."

 "We keep our eyes on Amazon," he added.